OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

       * Select **Add a platform**.
       * Select **Single-page application**.
       * Enter the **redirect URI** for the app in the following format: `https://{Base_Url}/auth-end` and `https://{Base_Url}/auth-start`.
   14. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description(Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the appsettings.json.
+Once the client secret is created, copy its value, it need to be placed in the .env.

   15. Create a Bot Registration
     - Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).